 What is Tāhuhu: Preserving the Nation’s Memory?

-Tāhuhu: Preserving the Nation’s Memory (Tāhuhu) is a multi-year programme seeking to upgrade and expand the physical infrastructure, storage capacity, and digital support for Archives New Zealand and the National Library, with the possible inclusion of Ngā Taonga Sound and Vision.
+Tāhuhu: Preserving the Nation’s Memory (Tāhuhu) is a multi-year programme seeking to upgrade and expand the physical infrastructure, storage capacity, and digital support for Archives New Zealand and the National Library and Ngā Taonga Sound & Vision.

 Why is Tāhuhu necessary?

 Archives New Zealand Te Rua Mahara o te Kāwanatanga and the National Library of New Zealand Te Puna Mātauranga o Aotearoa have been the official stewards or kaipupuri of our nation’s taonga and of Aotearoa’s record of government and documentary heritage since 1840.